 First Theme: Fairytales

 Official websites refer to the two pavilions at the entrance as the porter’s lodge.
-At first glance, the only impression that came to my mind was gingerbread houses, yummy.
-According to an article posted by Viewport Magazine, Gaudi had watched Hansel and Gretel recently when he was designing the park – the influence is apparent.
+All I could think of was gingerbread houses, yummy!
+According to an article posted by Viewport Magazine, Gaudi had watched Hansel and Gretel recently when he was designing the park – you can see that it definitely had an influence on him!

 Both structures have stunning roofs, built with traditional clay tiles that were covered with trencadis – a decorative kind of mosaic made using tile shards, which you will see is a significant decorative element of Park Güell.